 When I canceled Prime, Amazon downgraded my credit card to one that offers 3% cash back on Amazon purchases instead.

-Recently, to see if the cash-back rewards were worth the cost of a Prime membership, I located my Amazon spending for the year.
+To see if the cash-back rewards were worth the cost of a Prime membership, I located my Amazon spending for the year.
 I found 5% of that total spending and compared it with the Amazon Prime fee.
 The result: I spent roughly the same on the subscription as I received in rewards on Amazon purchases.
 In that regard, it was a wash.

 Here’s a shortcut: Given the current annual Prime fee of $139, you now would have to spend $2,780 per year at Amazon (and/or subsidiary Whole Foods Market) to earn enough in cash back on those purchases to cover the annual Prime fee.

 If card rewards are a lure for you, you can find and compare offers on cash-back credit cards at Money Talks News’ Solutions Center.
-Read the rules with each card and look for cards with no annual fee.

 5. You can get free shipping without Prime